bbarad/mac_setup/README.md

 A series of instructions and scripts to set up a brand new mac to have all my desired settings.

+## NOTE: LOTS OF THIS CAN BE DONE WITH HOMEBREW-CASK.
+UPDATE INCOMING.

 #### This guide begins immediately after clearing the setup window.
 1. Install XCode on the app store.
 This download takes a while so I wanted it to go first.
 Once it is installed, agree to the license.
     ```